 They are backed by some of the biggest names in the industry and are solving really difficult problems with technology.

 Can you help me understand where the boundaries of CloudPosse's responsibilities end, and where ours would start?

 Cloud Posse's mission is to help companies own their infrastructure.
 We accelerate this journey by architecting your 4 layers with you and by taking the lead on the implementation.
 Since we have an opinionated framework, customers will need to learn how to leverage everything for their use cases.
 This will sometimes mean altering how you build and deploy your services.

 Getting Started With Us

-We always start with a green-field approach, where we build your infrastructure from the ground up together with your team.
+We always prefer to start with a green-field approach, where we build your infrastructure from the ground up together with your team.
 As part of our process, we'll walk you through all of the required design decisions, ensuring you have sufficient context to make informed decisions.
 This is why we expect our customers to have someone on their engineering team invested in the outcome.
 This part is absolutely critical, as it ensures what we deliver suits your business needs.
-Everything we do is delivered by pull request for your review and we can augment the documentation on anything you want.
+Everything we do is delivered by pull request for your review and we will happily provide documentation on anything you want.
 Along the way, we'll assign homework exercises and provide ample documentation.
 This approach provides the best opportunity to gain a deep hands-on understanding of our solution.